My Al Capone Museum | home

 Most books and historians do not touch Al Capone's early years growing up.
 Mostly because there is not much info out there or if there is, it's made up conjecture in books to give the story some fillers on what Al Capone may have been doing or saying before becoming the world reknowned gang czar of Chicago.
 No, there isn't much facts on Al's early years.......

-Mario Gomes, founder of Myalcaponemuseum has recently uncovered and reveals for the first time a real authentic glimpse into Al Capone's early New York life before he went to Chicago.
+Mario Gomes, founder of Myalcaponemuseum has recently uncovered and reveals for the first time a real authentic glimpse into Al Capone's early Brooklyn life.

 We all read in the mutiple Capone biographies how Al left school to support his family, how he hung around other kids to be part of a gang on James Street and became a criminal.
 Only some, but not all of these claims are true!
 So what other little known facts are there about Al?
 No, he wasn't out shooting people or gang banging with other hoods 24/7.
 He pretty much was a regular teen outside his gang buddies.
 He attended parties, social events, boys clubs and played sports.
 He wasn't born with a gun in his hand as most report.

 New Year's Eve 1914 -1915, Al Capone attends a birthday party.

 The Standard Union January 5, 1915

 "Spaghetti" was little Alphonse's nickname as a boy.
 Not because of his Italian heritage, but because of his constant nasal infections which caused his nose to run over his lips.
 Capone would live a life long struggle with his sinus troubles.
 He was first operated in 1929, during his stay at Eastern State prison.
 Later prison documents in 1932, 1934, 1938, and 1939, will also show Capone's continuing sinus troubles.
 See Myths

 Chicago Tribune March 17, 1930